 4. Click on Remote Control > Select Add Remote Control.Add Remote Control

-The above step will pair the Bluetooth TV remote to the TV.
-If the remote controller has some hardware damage this method won’t work.
+The above step pairs the Bluetooth TV remote to the TV.
+However, if the remote controller has hardware damage, this method won’t work.

 6. Check if the IR Emitter is Faulty

-Here is a cool trick to know if your Android TV remote is faulty or not.
-This will work for the remotes with Infrared emitters.
+Here is a cool trick to determine whether your Android TV remote is faulty.
+This trick works for remotes with Infrared emitters.

 1. Grab your smartphone and open its camera.